pericles-tpt/seye_rs/README.md

 - Worse performance than storing the entire scans each time, as diffs need to be combined and then added to the initial scan before comparing the initial and current scans

 ### Current Performance
-Performance results of an initial `sudo scan` on my home directory as (NOTE: This occurred after some previous scans were run, so some syscall results are likely cached):
+Performance results of an initial `sudo scan` on my home directory (NOTE: This occurred after some previous scans were run, so some syscall results are likely cached):
 ```
 Scanned 1366164 files, 230408 directories in: 3736ms
 ```